userbradley/documentation.breadnet.co.uk/docs/cloud/fly/mkdocs-on-fly.md

       - name: Fly Build and Deploy
         uses: userbradley/actions-fly@v1.0.0
         with:
-          flyToken: ${{ secrets.FLY_ACCESS_TOKEN }}
+          flyToken: ${{ secrets.FLY_API_TOKEN }}
 ```

-This uses a GitHub action I created, which under the hood just runs the fly command we ran earlier, but uses your Fly token
+This uses a GitHub action I created, which under the hood just runs the fly deploy command.
+You're also welcome to use the
+pre-built fly action!

 Commit all the files, and push to your repo.
 When a commit _touches_ the `docs/**` files, the `mkdocs.yaml` file or
 anything in the `docs` directory, it will build the site.